Approach

 3. Supporting Survivors

-Co-Designing Public School Policy
+Co-Designing School Policy

 Summary report (above) and supporting deliverables (below) for Supporting Survivors, a 2022-2023 project with the Washington State Office of Superintendent of Public Instruction to develop recommendations on school responses to sexual assault with student survivors and their peers.
 All student quotes and comments are shared pseudonymously and with consent.